mahavirj/tinyos/README.md

 # TinyOS

-X86 based Operating system built from scratch for learning purpose
+X86 based Operating system built from scratch for learning purpose:

 * KISS (Keep It Simple Stupid) Philosophy
 * Bootloader is assumed to be GRUB, kernel has GRUB specific multiboot header